-Convertible loans amounting to € 2.3 million were issued to Amylon Therapeutics B.V. in 2018 and 2019 and are interest-bearing at an average rate of 8% per annum.
-They are convertible into a variable number of ordinary shares within 36 months at the option of the holder or the Company in case financing criteria are met.
-Any unconverted loans become payable on demand after 24 - 36 months in equal quarterly terms.

-In 2022, Amylon entered into waiver agreements with certain lenders.
+Convertible loans amounting to $\notin$ 2.3 million were issued to Amylon Therapeutics B.V. in 2018 and 2019 and were interest-bearing at an average rate of 8% per annum.
+In 2022 and 2023, Amylon entered into waiver agreements with its lenders.
 Such lenders' loan agreements with Amylon are severed and any claims to repayment of any outstanding debt and accumulated interest are renounced.
-The total amount of convertible loans and accumulated interest waived under these agreements in 2022 is € 1,144,000.
-The resulting gain was recognized as a gain on derecognition of financial liabilities.
+The total amount of convertible loans and accumulated interest waived under these agreements in 2023 is $\notin$ 1,866,000 (2022: $\notin$ 1,144,000).
+The resulting gains are recognized as a gain on derecognition of financial liabilities.